LLaSA: Large Language and Structured Data Assistant: Related Work

 \subsection{Combine LLMs and GNN}

+There are many works that combine LMs and GNNs \cite{malaviya2020commonsense,yasunaga2022deep,zhang2022greaselm,zhao2022learning}.
+In the era of LLMs, researchers are increasingly focused on how to convert GNN representations into tokens that LLMs can understand, thereby avoiding modifications to the model architecture and minimizing the impact on other capabilities.
+LLaGA \cite{chenLLaGALargeLanguage2024} reorganizes graph nodes to structureaware sequences and then mapping these into the token embedding space through a projector.
 G-Retriever \cite{he_g-retriever_2024} uses a standard Graph Attention Network (GAT) \cite{velivckovic2017gat} to encode the retrieved graphs and treats graph embeddings as soft prompting, but it doesn't involve pretraining stage.
 GraphGPT \cite{tang_graphgpt_2023} not only appends the representations of graph nodes to the textual input, but also employs self-supervised training to align the encoding of graph structures with the natural language space.
 Another similar work is HGT \cite{jin_hgt_2024}, which introduces an GNN to encode the heterogeneous graph converted by the corresponding table.
 Both GraphGPT and HGT need to pretrain a GNN or a adapter based on a frozen LLM by self-supervised learning before task-specific instruction tuning.
 In contrast, our LLaSA pretrain a general GNN and G-Former that are decoupled from the specific LLM, allowing them to be used with any LLM without the need for re-pretraining, which is time-consuming.